asakizuki/Upside-Website/README.md

-A simple browser extension that allows you to flip web pages by pressing Ctrl + R
+A simple browser extension that allows you to flip web pages by pressing Ctrl + B